rgitrepo/kubernetes-beginner-to-pro/docs/day7/gateway-api.md

       port: 80
 ```

 This `HTTPRoute` configuration directs traffic from `example.com` to the `my-service` service on port 80, ensuring that requests to the root path (`/`) are handled correctly.
+Additionally, since the `my-http-route` is in a different namespace (`gateway-api-example-ns2`) from the `Gateway`, it relies on the selector specified in the `Gateway` listener to be allowed to attach.

+**Key Points:**
+- The `parentRefs` field specifies the `Gateway` this `HTTPRoute` wants to attach to.
+- The listener in the `Gateway` must allow attachments from the namespace of this `HTTPRoute` for the Route to be successfully attached.

 [Back to TOC](#table-of-contents)